Pain can range from a mild discomfort to intense or throbbing pain. Pain can also be short-term, or long-term.

 Depending on its severity, pain may be treated in a number of ways.
 Options for the symptomatic treatment of pain may include one or more of the following:

-Some pain medicines are more effective at fighting pain when they are combined with other methods of treatment.
+Some pain drugs are more effective at fighting pain when they are combined with other methods of treatment.
 You may need to try various methods to maintain optimal pain relief.